 Incorrect medical billing affects reimbursements and critical care emergency medicine billing.
 Services of critical care involve but are not limited to the following:

 - Shock-like conditions

 - Renal failure

 - Respiratory failure

 - Postoperative complications

 Along with those mentioned above, emergency medical specialists’ billing follows extensive interpretation and the use of advanced technology and techniques to treat patients.
 According to AAPC: “a critical care service is a service(s) provided to a patient in a “critical care area.”
 This area can include:

 Billing codes for Critical Care:

-There are two time-based CPT codes for critical care used for billing critical care time emergency medicine.
+Two time-based CPT codes for critical care are used for billing critical care time emergency medicine.
 Critical care CPT codes are maintained by the American Medical Association (AMA) and fall under the code range of Critical Care Services.